-- At deployment of a DC 24V power supply, install it at the shown position at the profile rail at the left side of the SPEED-Bus and push it to the left to the isolation bolt of the profile rail. - Fix the power supply by screwing. - To connect the SPEED-Bus modules, plug it between the triangular positioning helps to a plug-in location marked with "SLOT ..." and pull it down - Only the "SLOT1 DCDC" allows you to plug-in either a SPEED-Bus module or an additional power supply. - Fix the modules by screwing.
+- At deployment of a DC 24V power supply, install it at the shown position at the profile rail at the left side of the SPEED-Bus and push it to the left to the isolation bolt of the profile rail. - Fix the power supply by screwing. - To connect the SPEED-Bus modules, plug it between the triangular positioning helps to a plug-in location marked with "SLOT ..." and pull it down. - On "SLOT DCDC" you can only plug-in SPEED-Bus modules.
+The deployment of the additional power supply (Co power supply) provided for it is not permitted! - Fix the modules by screwing.